WebAssembly/WASI/proposals/cli/command.md

 <h3>Functions</h3>
 <h4><a name="method_input_stream.read"><code>[method]input-stream.read: func</code></a></h4>
 <p>Perform a non-blocking read from the stream.</p>
+<p>When the source of a <code>read</code> is binary data, the bytes from the source
+are returned verbatim.
+When the source of a <code>read</code> is known to the implementation to be text, bytes containing the UTF-8 encoding of the text are returned.</p>
 <p>This function returns a list of bytes containing the read data,
 when successful.
 The returned list will contain up to <code>len</code> bytes;
 it may return fewer than requested, but not more.
 The list is